Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Cryptography.md

 We know that XOR is commutative.

 ```
+flag ciphertext = flag plaintext ^ key

 flag plaintext = flag ciphertext ^ key

-key = flag plaintext ^ flag ciphertext
 ```

-So, if we just give back the `Flag Ciphertext (hex)`, we would het back `Key (hex)`, which we simply have to convert into bytes.
+So, if we just give back the `Flag Ciphertext (hex)`, we would get back `Flag Plaintext (hex)`, which we simply have to convert into bytes.

 ```
 hacker@cryptography~many-time-pad:/$ /challenge/run